solutegrate/geoflo.sdk/README.md

   </a>
 </p>

-## 🌟 Features
+## 🌟 Key Features

-- Draw, Edit, Snap, Pin, Route, Paint, Explore and more...
-- Circles, Icons, Images, Polylines, Polygons, Rectangles, Text and more to come...
-- Import and Export Features
-- Custom Color Schema
+- **Advanced Editing:** Draw, edit, snap, pin, route, paint, explore and much more.
+- **Versatile Features:** Work with circles, icons, images, polylines, polygons, rectangles, text, and continuously expanding element types.
+- **Robust Import/Export:** Seamlessly import and export your data.
+- **Customizable Color Schemes:** Tailor your map's look and feel with custom colors.
-- Embedded Overpass API and OSRM Router
+- **Integrated APIs:** Fully embedded Overpass API and OSRM Router for enhanced geospatial data and routing.
-- Gamepad Connectivity (XBOX, Playstation, Nintendo, iBuffalo, Logitech and more)
+- **Comprehensive Gamepad Support:** Compatible with controllers including XBOX, PlayStation, Nintendo, iBuffalo, Logitech, and others.
-- User Location & Follow Mode
+- **Smart Location Services:** Enable user location tracking and follow mode for dynamic navigation.
-- Base Map Control
+- **Intuitive Base Map Control:** Easily manage and customize your base map settings.
+- **Dynamic Layer Management:** Create, edit, and delete layers with ease.
+- **Interactive Feature Management:** Select, move, rotate, scale, and delete features with simple gestures.
+- **Effortless Undo/Redo:** Quickly undo and redo your actions with a single click.
+(In Development)

 ## ⚡ Deployment

-Before you get started with GeoFlo, you need to have a Mapbox access token and add GeoFlo to your project using either the CDN or the `geoflo-sdk` npm package.
+Before you get started with GeoFlo, you need to have a Mapbox access token.
 For more information on creating and using Mapbox access tokens:
 [<img width="100" alt="Mapbox logo" src="./img/mapbox-logo-blue.png">](https://docs.mapbox.com/accounts/guides/tokens/)